 We are an externally-managed, agricultural real estate investment trust ("REIT") that is engaged in the business of owning and leasing farmland.
-We are not a grower of crops, nor do we typically farm the properties we own.
-We currently own 169 168 farms comprised of 115,731 111,836 acres across 15 states in the U.S. We also own several farm-related facilities, such as cooling facilities, packinghouses, processing facilities, and various storage facilities.
+We are not generally a grower of crops, nor do we typically farm the properties we own, though we may, on a temporary basis, do so in the future on select properties in certain situations.
+If we choose to operate any farms we own, we anticipate doing so via a management agreement with a third-party operator and/or through a TRS.
+We currently own 168 own 150 farms comprised of 111,836 acres 103,001 acres across 15 states in the U.S. We also own several farm-related facilities, such as cooling facilities, packinghouses, processing facilities, and various storage facilities.

-We conduct substantially all of our activities through, and all of our properties are held, directly or indirectly, by, Gladstone Land Limited Partnership (the "Operating Partnership").
+We conduct substantially all of our activities through, and all of our properties are held, directly or indirectly, by Gladstone Land Limited Partnership (the "Operating Partnership"), the Operating Partnership.
 Gladstone Land Corporation controls the sole general partner of the Operating Partnership and currently owns, directly or indirectly, 100.0% of the units of limited partnership interest in the

 Operating Partnership ("OP Units").
+Units.
 In addition, we have elected for Gladstone Land Advisers, Inc. ("Land Advisers"), a wholly-owned subsidiary of ours, to be treated as a taxable REIT subsidiary ("TRS").
+TRS.

-Gladstone Management Corporation (our "Adviser") manages our real estate portfolio pursuant to an advisory agreement, and Gladstone Administration, LLC (our "Administrator"), provides administrative services to us pursuant to an administration agreement.
+Gladstone Management Corporation (our "Adviser") Our Adviser manages our real estate portfolio pursuant to an advisory agreement, and Gladstone Administration, LLC (our "Administrator"), our Administrator provides administrative services to us pursuant to an administration agreement.
 Our Adviser and our Administrator collectively employ all of our personnel and pay directly their salaries, benefits, and general expenses.

-As of ~~February 20, 2023~~ February 20, 2024:
+As of February 20, 2024 February 19, 2025:

-- we owned 169 168 farms comprised of 115,731 111,836 total acres across 15 states in the U.S.; - our occupancy rate (based on ~~gross~~ farmable acreage) was ~~100.0%~~ 98.9%, and our farms were leased to 89 93 different, unrelated third-party tenants growing over 60 different types of crops; - the weighted-average remaining lease term across our agricultural real estate holdings was ~~6.2~~ 5.9 years; and - the weighted-average term to maturity of our notes and bonds payable was ~~9.4~~ 8.8 years, and over ~~99.8%~~ 99.9% of our notes and bonds payable bore interest at fixed rates; on a weighted-average basis, the remaining fixed-price term of our borrowings was ~~4.9~~ 4.2 years, with an expected weighted-average effective interest rate (after interest patronage, as described below) of ~~3.26%~~ 3.34% over that term.
+- we owned 168 150 farms comprised of 111,836 103,001 total acres across 15 states in the U.S.; - our occupancy rate (based on farmable acreage) acreage and including direct-operated farms was 98.9% 95.9%, and our farms were leased to 93 different, 87 different, unrelated third-party tenants growing over 60 different types of crops; - the weighted-average remaining lease term across our agricultural real estate holdings was 5.9 5.2 years; and - the weighted-average term to maturity of our notes and bonds payable was 8.8 7.6 years, and over 99.9% of our notes and bonds payable borrowings bore interest at fixed rates; on a weighted-average basis, the remaining fixed-price term of our borrowings was 4.2 3.6 years, with an expected weighted-average effective interest rate (after interest patronage, as described below) of 3.34% 3.35% over that term.